raphaelouthier/raphaelouthier.github.io/content/projects/bot/bot_0_intro.md

 This implies that there is an infinite number of potential strategies, and that one of our goals is to find the best strategies to use.

-Luckily for us (and this is actually rare in my domain) the performance criterion here is very straighforward : return on investment, aka how much did we make.
+Luckily for us (and this is actually rare in my domain) the performance criterion here is very straighforward : return on investment, aka: how much did we make.

 But we still have to choose a finite number of strategies among an infinite set.
 This requires us to explore the space of possible strategies, and backtest a few chosen ones.
 By backtesting, I mean simulating the behavior of those strategies in the recent past to determine what their return on investment would have been.